These papers and sermons are the fruits of my course work at Pacific School of Religion pursuing a Master’s Degree in Divinity.

 First Semester Final Sermon:

-On sex workers in the Bible, the power of assumptions and ministry of secret-keeping
+On sex workers in the Bible, the power of assumptions and the ministry of secret-keeping